kubevirt/kubevirt/docs/getting-started.md

 make cluster-sync
 ```

-This will create a VM called `node01` which acts as node and master.
+This will create a VMI called `node01` which acts as node and master.
 To create
 more nodes which will register themselves on master, you can use the
 `KUBEVIRT_NUM_NODES` environment variable.
 This would create a master and one
 node: